randy554/progressive-web-apps-2021/README.md

  [![JS-gulp.png](https://i.postimg.cc/N00qw7d2/JS-gulp.png)](https://postimg.cc/87xnRWQT)
  At the moment I don't have multiple JS files that I see fit to merge into one, but I included the concat function as a reminder for future development.
 To minify my JS file I used the `gulp-uglify` plugin.
 This basically does the same thing for JS files as the clean CSS plugin does for CSS.

+ ### Gzip Compression

+ With the help of the compression plugin, I added Gzip compression to my middleware.
+This plugin at its core is quite straightforward to implement.
+Just `import compression from "compression";` the plugin and add it to your middleware `app.use(compression());` as high as possible.
+An interesting option I read from the docs is the level option.
+This option allows u to specify a numerical value (between the numbers -1 to 9) indicating how much compression u would like to apply.
+The caveat is a higher level of compression takes more time.
+I opted for the default level, which is 6.
+The compression unfortunately had no noticeable impact on my relatively small app.

+### Service worker

  ## Sources
  - [Carbon source code images](https://carbon.now.sh/)